asifazimi/bi-assignment-1/README.md

 ---

-### 2. Are highly rated games always widely recognized?
+### 2. Are highly rated games always suggested more than lower rated games?

 **Columns used:**